WDI-SEA/fetch-cats-lab/readme.md

 ## Bonus

-* Use a jQuery plug-in to render the photos in a carousel or other cool feature.
+* Use a plug-in or framework to render the photos in a carousel or other cool feature.

 ---